About Caledonia

 Environment

 The Moray Firth is the home of commercial-scale offshore wind generation in Scotland.
-Caledonia neighbours the Moray East, Moray West, and Beatrice sites, and Ocean Winds have had a presence here from the beginning of the area’s offshore wind development.
+Caledonia neighbours the Moray East and Moray West sites, and Ocean Winds has had a presence here from the beginning of the area’s offshore wind development.

 about ocean winds